-If you are a veterinary practice or a new rehabilitator and would like a copy of the guidelines please click here or email Helen Miller, stating your reason for wanting to receive a copy of the guidelines.
+If you are a veterinary practice or a new rehabilitator and would like a copy of the guidelines please click here or email Laura Brown, stating your reason for wanting to receive a copy of the guidelines.

 Landscape and Urban Design for Bats and Biodiversity

 Available in hardcopy from NHBS or as a non-printable download our new guide presents simple but effective measures designers, ecological consultants, developers and planners can use to enhance biodiversity on sites of all sizes with a focus on bats.
 Written, edited and reviewed by experts and practitioners the content covers landscape design features such as urban woodlands, trees, urban wetlands, green roofs, walls, linear features, eco-passages and lighting from a bat ecology perspective.
 It also includes a useful plant species list categorised by features such as rain gardens, green roofs, living walls and bed and borders based on plants that provide benefit to bats.